KathiaF/School_District_Analysis/README.md

   - Challenge 4: School Spending Summary
   <img src="/Resources/c4_img7.png" width="50%" height="50%">

+  - THS is in the $630-$644 range spending bin, it can be seen that removing 9th graders from the analysis is not significant and is not even visible when scores are formatted to the nearest tenths.

 - Scores by school size
   - Module 4: School Size Summary
   <img src="/Resources/m4_img8.png" width="50%" height="50%">

   - Challenge 4: School Size Summary
   <img src="/Resources/c4_img8.png" width="50%" height="50%">

+  - THS is medium sized school. it can be seen that removing 9th graders from the analysis become insignificant and is not even visible when scores are formatted to the nearest integer.

 - Scores by school type
   - Module 4: School Type Summary